Mouse brain - normal - green neurons red astrocytessmaller.jpg

 Free Rad Biol Med

-Perevoshchikova IV, Quinlan CL, Orr AL, Gerencser AA, Brand M.
+Perevoshchikova IV, Quinlan CL, Orr AL, Gerencser AA, Brand M

 Sites of reactive oxygen species generation by mitochondria oxidizing different substrates